Percherons of Color

 Chestnut

-Number 3 registered color in United States and Canada.
+#4 registered color in the United States

-Horses are automatically homozygous - ee
+Horses can be either homozygous recessive extension - ee

-Chestnut is a Recessive gene;
+Chestnut is a Base Color

 Click Here for more information, photos, and a genetic explanation of how Chestnut works.